-About two weeks ago, my 11-year old son C. asked, “Mom, what’s mac and cheese?”
+My son was 11 when he asked, “Mom, what’s mac and cheese?”
 11 years old and he doesn’t know about mac and cheese?
 That’s part good and part bad.
 The good — he doesn’t know about the K-word mac and cheese.
 The bad?
 He didn’t know about homemade, real food macaroni cheese, which is a thousand times better.
-I knew what I must do.
-Macaroni and cheese was going back on the menu — real food style.
+Macaroni and cheese was going back on the menu — real food style. [by Wardee Harmon]

 My friend Jami loves nachos.
 She’s eaten them all her life, especially the take-out kind.
 As a stay-at-home mom eating real foods, she figured she had to find a way to keep eating them — at home and healthy.
 So she did.
 We made them together this week — and you get to see it on video.
 Plus, print instructions included in this post.